 Frequency of module offer: Summer semester 2016

-Prerequisites: Interest in learning programming and data analysis (statistical / marketing); preliminary knowledge in statistics and/or programming concepts (you know about Python not only as about a snake) is a plus.
+Prerequisites: Interest in learning programming and data analysis (statistical / marketing); preliminary knowledge in statistics.
+Experience in programming is not necessary.

 Applicability of module for other study programmes: